Getting acquainted with Japanese seaweed

 Another fun use for kombu?
 Use it to cook beans as it helps reduce the gas content in legumes.

 These small flakes of seaweed are an excellent addition to salads.
-They are black in color and rich in fiber, idodine, calcium, magnesium and iron.
+They are black in colour and rich in fibre, iodine, calcium, magnesium and iron.

 Hijiki is believed to aid the digestive system, lower cholesterol and boost energy.
 It should be soaked in water for 30 minutes before using in recipes.

 Agar agar is most commonly used as a thickening agent in desserts and is a great vegetarian alternative to gelatin.
 It's a popular ingredient in molecular gastronomy and is made from red algae.

 A wonderful source of magnesium, wakame is low in calories and virtually fat free.
 It is commonly used in seaweed salad and soups, most famously miso soup.